 For more information on sampling, see the Review Sampling article.

-Revisions sheet provides detailed information for every segment in the Project that has been reviewed so far.
+Revisions sheet provides detailed information for every change made to every reviewed segment in the Project.
 Each row is dedicated to a specific revision of a segment.

 |Document Name||The name of the document the revision took place in.|